-- (1) Includes assets directly managed as well as assets underlying overlay strategies which employ futures, options or other derivative securities to achieve a particular investment objective. - (2) AMG owns less than 50% of Paradigm.
+(1) Includes assets directly managed as well as assets underlying overlay strategies which employ futures, options or other derivative securities to achieve a particular investment objective.

 BURRIDGE

 Burridge, founded in 1986, is a Chicago-based firm which specializes in the management of mid-capitalization growth equity portfolios.
 Burridge's clients include corporate, Taft-Hartley, and public pension plans, as well as foundations, endowments and individuals.
 The firm applies its investment strategy through a combination of separate accounts, regional and national wrap-fee programs, and a recently introduced mutual fund.
 Burridge's management team is led by Chairman, Richard M. Burridge, President and Chief Executive Officer, John H. Streur, Jr., and Vice-Chairman, Kenneth M. Arenberg.